 Laboratory Qualification Program

-Title 23, Code of Federal Regulations, Part 637, dated June 1995, charges all states with developing a procedure for qualifying all testing personnel and laboratories used in acceptance decisions for federal aid projects on the National Highway System.
-This procedure is expected to assure that the equipment used and personnel doing the sampling and testing are capable of performing them properly and that consistent, reproducible test results are achieved.
-The federal regulation covers all satellite labs used for acceptance testing.
-This includes all contractor and consultant labs as well as state labs if they are involved in acceptance sampling and testing.
+Title 23, Code of Federal Regulations, Part 637, dated June 1995, charges all states with developing a procedure for qualifying companies and personnel performing tests used in acceptance decisions for federal aid projects on the National Highway System.
+This includes all contractors, consultants, and state labs involved in sampling and testing.
+This program will ensure that companies providing testing for WisDOT have the following:

-• Highly organized with leadership dedicated to accurate sampling and testing
+• Highly organized leadership committed to accurate sampling and testing.

-• A complete technical manual to assure uniformity of operation
+• A comprehensive technical manual to ensure consistent operations.

-• Capable, permanent staffing to quickly train new employees and ease turnover problems
+• Capable, permanent staff that can quickly train new employees and manage turnover effectively.

-• Well-supervised personnel with periodic internal review of methods and procedures
+• Well-supervised personnel with periodic internal reviews of methods and procedures.

-• Individual characteristics conducive to the development of good sampling and testing abilities in prospective employees
+• Traits that support the development of good sampling and testing abilities in prospective employees.

-• A desire to meet customer needs and provide accurate and timely sampling and testing results.
+• A strong commitment to meeting customer needs and providing accurate, timely sampling and testing results.

-• Proper equipment and good working conditions for personnel.
+• Proper equipment and good working conditions for staff.

-The program is administered by the Division of Transportation System Development, Bureau of Technical Services, Materials Management Section (MMS).
-All applications for recognition of qualification, granting of recognition, renewals, inspections, evaluation of inspection results, removal of recognition for cause and all other duties related to administration shall be the responsibility of MMS.
-All laboratories doing acceptance sampling and testing for highway improvement projects in this state must be recognized as qualified through the program before they may be considered for acceptance sampling and testing on any such project.
+This program is administered by the Division of Transportation System Development, Bureau of Technical Services, Materials Management Section (MMS).
+All application for recognition of qualification, granting of recognition, renewals, inspection, evaluation of inspection results, removal of recognition for cause and all other duties related to administration shall be the responsibility of MMS.
+All laboratories, companies and materials testing facilities performing acceptance sampling and testing for highway improvement projects in this state must be recognized as qualified through this program before being considered for acceptance sampling and testing on any such project.

-• Those general testing categories they are requesting qualification recognition for such as: fresh concrete; hardened concrete; concrete aggregate; asphalt cement; asphalt aggregate; asphalt mix analysis; asphalt mix design; soils laboratory testing; and soils field testing, etc.
+The applicant shall indicate those general testing categories they are requesting qualification recognition such as fresh concrete; hardened concrete; concrete aggregate; asphalt cement; asphalt aggregate; asphalt mix analysis; asphalt mix design; soils laboratory testing; and soils field testing; etc, as well as the specific sampling and testing activities they are seeking certification to be WisDOT qualified.
+The applicant must also certify that:

 • All personnel doing acceptance sampling and/or testing are certified.